 Overview

 Home improvement and construction projects almost always come down to one question before any work starts: how much material do I actually need?
-Getting this wrong in either direction is costly — running short means a delayed, inconvenient second trip to the supplier, while over-ordering wastes money on unused material.
+Getting this wrong in either direction costs you.
+Running short means a delayed, inconvenient second trip to the supplier, while over-ordering wastes money on unused material.
 This roundup covers the calculators that turn project dimensions into accurate material quantities across the most common home improvement tasks.

 What to Look For in a Material Calculator